Welcome to today's edition of the Rush 24-7 podcast.

 And no coverage of the Democrat crime wave.

-The Chris Christie Bridge Gate story is five months old.
+The Chris Christie Bridgegate story is five months old.

-So here's Larry King ripping in the CNN.
+So here's Larry King ripping into CNN.

 Nothing new.

-He prayed, in fact, he's late to the game on this because others have preceded him.
+In fact, he's late to the game on this because others have preceded him.

-However, from an unfazed Washington Post, news speed data shift search for missing Malaysian jet liner nearly 700 miles away from thought to be target area.
+However, from an unfazed Washington Post, news speed data shift search for missing Malaysian jetliner nearly 700 miles away from thought-to-be target area.

 They don't know the first, they still don't know what's going on.

-And so they started looking where this guy said everything went down, and all of a sudden now, the search for missing Malaysia Airlines flight MH 370 shifted to another section of the Southern Indian Ocean on Friday after new analysis by investigators indicated the aircraft was traveling faster than previously thought and therefore ran out of fuel much sooner than previously thought.
+All of a sudden now, the search for missing Malaysia Airlines flight MH370 shifted to another section of the southern Indian Ocean on Friday after new analysis by investigators indicated the aircraft was traveling faster than previously thought and therefore ran out of fuel much sooner than previously thought.

 But wait, but wait.